-In this article, we going to talk about the brave Indian nationalist that is Veer Damodarrao Savarkar.
-Veer Damodarrao Savarkar was unfortunate a freedom fighter.
+In this article, we are going to talk about the brave Indian nationalist that is Veer Damodarrao Savarkar.
+Veer Damodarrao Savarkar was a freedom fighter.

 He enrolled himself into Ferguson College, Pune.
 In the year 1902 and there he involved himself in the Indian nationalist party.
 There, he was being expelled from the college for his activities.